ansys/ansys-tools-repo-sync/README.rst

 .. note::
-    The parameter ``dry_run`` can be set to ``True`` while establishing the entire workflow for the first.
-It helps preventing uncessary commit of sensitive data.
+    The parameter ``dry_run`` can be set to ``True`` while establishing the entire workflow for the first time.
+It helps preventing uncessary commits of sensitive data.
+It will print the content expected to be commited in the public repository.

 Issues
 ------